Waubonsie Valley High School

 Waubonsie Valley High School (WVHS) is a public four-year high school in Aurora, Illinois, United States.
-It was established in 1975 and it is one of 3 high schools in Indian Prairie School District 204, along with Neuqua Valley High School and Metea Valley High School.
+It was established in 1975; it is one of 3 high schools in Indian Prairie School District 204, along with Neuqua Valley High School and Metea Valley High School.

 History

 Indian Prairie Community Unit School District #204 (a unit district K-12) was formed in the fall of 1972.
-In December 1972 a referendum was passed to build and equip a high school at a projected cost of $8.2 million.
+In December 1972, a referendum was passed to build and equip a high school at a projected cost of $8.2 million.
 A separate issue also passed to add a swimming pool.
 Construction on Waubonsie Valley High School began in the spring of 1973.

 In September 1975, Waubonsie Valley opened its doors for its first school year.
-293 Freshmen, Sophomores and Juniors attended the new high school.
+293 freshmen, sophomores, and juniors attended the new high school.
 In addition, 7th and 8th graders were housed in the building (using the name Granger Junior High) until Hill Junior High (now Hill Middle School) opened in the Fall of 1981.
-Construction delays prevented students from using the gym until May 1976 and the pool until October 1976.
+Construction delays prevented students from using the gym until May 1976, and the pool until October 1976.

-The school was designed as an open campus, with very few walls to separate classes.
-This quickly gave way to temporary room dividers and eventually, more permanent walls.
-Major construction projects over the years added three classroom wings, a field house and an auditorium, leaving just a few clues as to the original design of the building.
-The school was considered futuristic with a swimming pool, greenhouse, and planetarium.
+The school was originally designed as an open campus, with very few walls to separate classes.
+This quickly gave way to temporary room dividers, and eventually, more permanent walls.
+Major construction projects over the years added three classroom wings, a field house, and an auditorium, leaving just a few clues as to the original design of the building.
+At the time, the school was considered futuristic with a swimming pool, greenhouse, and planetarium.

+Revisions beginning in the May of 2025 included a total teardown of the Auditorium, which is set to be complete by mid-December of the same year.

 Demographics

-In 2021, 41.9% of the student body identified as White, 23.3% of the student body identified as Asian, 18.3% of the student body identified as Hispanic, 10.7% of the student body identified as Black, and 5.7% of the student body identified as another race.
+In 2024, 35.6% of the student body identified as White, 28.4% of the student body identified as Asian, 19.4% of the student body identified as Hispanic, 11.1% of the student body identified as Black, and 5.5% of the student body identified as another race.